filisko/testable-functions/README.md

 $functions = new \Filisko\FakeFunctions([
     'time' => 1417011228,
     'is_dir' => function(string $path)  {
-        // you can assert the parameters here Assert::assertEquals('/path/to/dir', $path);
+        // you can assert arguments here
+        Assert::assertEquals('/path/to/dir', $path);

         return false;